-Subject specialist librarians are available to help you find new curriculum materials.
+Subject librarians are available to help you find new curriculum materials.
 Some types of content you may consider are:

 Open Education Consortium